instrumentthegrid/website-astro/src/content/about/-index.md

 draft: false

 about:
-  title: Just Imagine...
+  title: Just Imagine
   description: "Imagine how different grid monitoring and management would be if today’s bandwidth constraints didn’t exist.
 Imagine a high fidelity, low latency, and continuous point-on-wave grid signal with unlimited bandwidth…all the time…everywhere.
 Not one-minute data, but millisecond data.
 Not three second event snippets, but on-demand raw data from any point in time.
   Unconstrained grid data would change everything!
 It exists today."
   image: /images/about/GV_WebsitePics_Various_8.png

 goal:
   name: Scott Caruso
   description: "Our ambition is to deliver next generation grid instrumentation.
 Our solution is novel, transformative, and creates the core capabilities required for the grid to move from seconds to milliseconds; from reactive to proactive.
 Collaboration is in our DNA, enabling us to harness the intersection between the broadband and power industries.
-We’re a team driven to execute on the critical outcomes that benefit of our fellow citizens - a more reliable, resilient and secure grid!"
+We’re a team driven to execute on the critical outcomes that benefit our fellow citizens - a more reliable, resilient and secure grid!"
-  avatar: /images/authors/Scott.png
+  avatar: /images/GV_Website_Grey_HOLD.png
   designation: Co-founder & CEO -- GridVisibility, Inc.

 lists: